akopetsch/n64os-info/README.md

 # n64os-info

+Before this repository, only a [Pastebin](https://pastebin.com/xia2DU6w) existed to document the version history N64 SDKs.

 The official Nintendo 64 SDK that was sent to developers was split among a number of discs [[1]][[2]], among that the **Nintendo 64 OS (N64 OS)** which contained e.g. release notes, documentation, libultra, C headers, object files and microcode.